If you made any changes in Pure these will be visible here soon.

 Biography

-Dr Joanne Tippett is a lecturer in Spatial Planning in the School of Environment and Development at the University of Manchester.
+Dr Joanne Tippett is a Senior Lecturer in the School of Environment and Development at the University of Manchester.
 Joanne began working in the field of community participation in ecological planning in 1993, working with rural communities in Southern Africa.
 Her ESRC funded research into participatory river basin planning led to the development of a hands-on toolkit for engagement, Ketso.
-Ketso is now a social business, and the kit has been used in over 75 countries and half the universities in the UK.
+Ketso is now a social business, and the kit has been used in over 80 countries and half the universities in the UK.

 Joanne holds a PhD from the University of Manchester (ESRC-CASE award with the Mersey Basin Campaign) and Chartered Environmentalist Status as a Member of the Institution of Environmental Sciences.
 She holds a Diploma in Permaculture Design and a Masters Degree in Social Research Methods.